-The breakdown of "Cash and cash equivalents" in the accompanying balance sheet at December 31, 2022 and 2021 is as follows:
+The breakdown of "Cash and cash equivalents" in the accompanying balance sheet at December 31, 2023 and 2022 is as follows:

 Thousands s of euros

-2022 2021
+2023 2022

-Cash and cash equivalents 8.524 5.429
+Cash and cash equivalents 6,421 8,524

-Cash and cash equivalents 8,524 5,429
+6,421 8,524

 As a general rule, the cash balances accumulated bear interest at market rates.
 There are no significant restrictions for use of cash and cash equivalents apart from the restricted cash balances recognized for the projects that are already operational (Note 9).